Oda Nobunaga

 Takekun Shrine

-Takeisao Shrine is located in a corner of Maizuruyama in the center of Tendo City.
+Kenkun Shrine is located on a corner of Maizuru Mountain in the center of Tendo City.
 It is the first shrine in Japan to enshrine Oda Nobunaga as its deity.
-Shrines dedicated to Nobunaga are rare nationwide, making it extremely rare.
+Shrines that enshrine Nobunaga are rare throughout Japan, making it a very unique existence.

-In 1870, the shrine was given the title of "Takeisao no Kami" (God of Takeisao) as a token of recognition for the achievements of Nobunaga, the first feudal lord, and was built by Oda Nobutoshi, governor of the Tendo domain.
+In 1870, as a token of honor for the achievements of Nobunaga, the first lord of the domain, the title of "Kenkun-no-kami" was bestowed upon him, and Oda Nobutoshi, the governor of the Tendo domain, built this shrine.

-It is said that permission to build the shrine was largely influenced by the Tendo Oda domain's siding with the new government forces during the Meiji Restoration.
+It is said that the fact that the Tendo Oda domain sided with the new government forces during the Meiji Restoration greatly influenced the fact that permission to build the shrine was granted.

 A banner bearing the name &quot;Oda Nobunaga&quot;